Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Horticulture & Forestry.
 In addition, it is included in the Former U.S. Presidents: #01 George Washington series list.
 A significant historical date for this entry is November 25, 1792.

 Location.
 38° 42.513′ N, 77° 5.18′ W. Marker is in Mount Vernon, Virginia, in Fairfax County.
-Marker is at the intersection of Mount Vernon Memorial Highway (Virginia Route 235) and George Washington Memorial Highway, on the right when traveling east on Mount Vernon Memorial Highway.
+It is at the intersection of Mount Vernon Memorial Highway (Virginia Route 235) and George Washington Memorial Highway, on the right when traveling east on Mount Vernon Memorial Highway.
 Touch for map.
 Marker is in this post office area: Alexandria VA 22309, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wood That Looks Like Stone (within shouting distance of this marker); Gardener's House (within shouting distance of this marker); Welcome to Mount Vernon (within shouting distance of this marker); Upper Garden (within shouting distance of this marker); Riding Chair (within shouting distance of this marker); Kitchen (within shouting distance of this marker); George Washington's Landscape Design (about 300 feet away, measured in a direct line); Lower (Kitchen) Garden (about 300 feet away).
+Gardener's House (within shouting distance of this marker); Welcome to Mount Vernon (within shouting distance of this marker); Upper Garden (within shouting distance of this marker); Necessary (within shouting distance of this marker); Riding Chair (within shouting distance of this marker); Kitchen (within shouting distance of this marker); The Mount Vernon Ladies’ Association (within shouting distance of this marker).
 Touch for a list and map of all markers in Mount Vernon.

 Credits.
 This page was last revised on September 27, 2021.
 It was originally submitted on September 27, 2021, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 77 times since then and 12 times this year.
+This page has been viewed 203 times since then and 16 times this year.
 Photos: 1, 2. submitted on September 27, 2021, by Devry Becker Jones of Washington, District of Columbia.